QkoSad/dotfiles/.config/nvim/README.md

 - nvim-lspconfig = part of base neovim.
 Used to connect and interact with language servers.
 - mason.nvim = used to download language servers, formaters, daps and Linters
-- mason-lspconfig.nvim = Instead of copying the configuration for each new LSP this does it automatically
-- lazydev = adds vim commands to the lua lsp,
 - roslyn = lsp for c#
 - typescript-tools = lsp for ts